carla-simulator/scenario_runner/Docs/challenge_evaluation.md

 To control, using the keyboard, an agent running a basic scenario run:

-    ...
+    bash srunner/challenge/run_evaluator.sh

-To run for instance the dummy agent on the basic scenario you should run the following command:
+You can also execute the challenge evaluator manually, the following example runs a dummy agent that basically goes forward:

-    python3 srunner/challenge/challenge_evaluator.py --scenario group:ChallengeBasic -a srunner/challenge/agents/DummyAgent.py --carla-root <path_to_carla_root>
+    python srunner/challenge/challenge_evaluator.py --scenario group:ChallengeBasic -a srunner/challenge/agents/DummyAgent.py --carla-root <path_to_carla_root>

-After running this command you should see the CARLA simulator being started and the following type of output should continuously  appear on the terminal screen:
+After running the evaluator, either manually or using the script, you should see the CARLA simulator being started and the following type of output should continuously  appear on the terminal screen:

     =====================>